 Modification in physico-chemical parameters of water have a substantial effect on the distribution and abundance of many aquatic species including phytoplankton and zooplankton communities (Shekhar et al., 2008).
-The present study, physio-chemical parameters were recorded on a monthly basis for six months i.e. Post monsoon and summer seasons.
+The present study, physico-chemical parameters were recorded on a monthly basis for six months i.e. Post monsoon and summer seasons.
 Surface water temperature was recorded ranged from 28.7°C to 33.5°C (Figure 2).
 The highest temperature was recorded at EM in the month of June (Summer) and the lowest temperature was observed in the IE in the month of January (Post-monsoon).
 Water temperature plays a major role as it influences collectively all the other parameters of water.
 Similary, Fauzia Ishaq and Amir Khan (2013), have done the comparative study of the physico-chemical conditions and the plankton diversity of the largest River Ton, Utarkhand, India.

 Salinity plays a major role in maintaining the quality of water and regulation of gasses and hydrogen ions (Punithavalli and Sivakumar, 2020).
 The salinity concentration observed in the present study ranged from 7.4 ‰ to 28 .9 ‰ (Figure 2).
 The highest salinity concentration was measured at EM in May and the lowest concentration was measured at IE in January.
 The high salinity in the month of May is due to the evaporation caused by high solar radiation.
 Salinity mainly triggered by dilution and evaporation process, that stimulates the phytoplankton diversity in coastal ecosystem.
 Normally, changes in salinity in the brackish water habitats, such as backwater, estuaries and mangrove regions, are because of the influx of freshwater flow from land runoff caused by monsoon season or tidal fluctuations (Srinivasan and Natesan, 2013).
 The low salinity may be influenced by cooler atmospheric temperature and less evaporation.
 The salinity is high near the mouth region of the estuary due to the high concentration of seawater and as the water reaches upstream salinity reduces due to high influx of freshwater from river.
 The hydrogen ion concentration can alter the living condition of the aquatic organism.
 In the present study, the pH concentration varied from 7.1 to 8.4 (Figure 2).
 The maximum level of pH was recorded at IE in March and the lowest level of pH was measured at EM during the month of February.
-Due to intake of CO2 by photosynthetic algae may be cause of high pH value during summer season (Govindasamy et al., 2000).
-There is no vast change in the pH concentration during the study period.
+The high pH values observed during the summer season may be attributed to the uptake of CO2 by photosynthetic algae (Govindasamy et al., 2000).
+There was no significant change in the pH concentration during the study period.
 The dissolved oxygen (DO) concentration in the present study ranged from 3.4 mg/l to 4.5 mg/l (Figure 2).
-The lowest DO value was recorded during summer season in the month of April in EM, As it is the mouth area of the estuary there is low amount of freshwater and high presence of seawater which may be the reason for the low concentration of DO.
-The highest DO value was recorded during post-monsoon season in the month of February in IM.
-This dissolved oxygen value is high due to the influx of oxygen rich freshwater as the estuary run deep upstream the river.
-Our result is resemblance with various similar studies like Govindsamyet al. (2000); Saravanakumar et al. (2008); Jayasingamet al. (2015).
+The lowest DO (Dissolved Oxygen) value was recorded during the summer season, in April, at EM.
+As the mouth area of the estuary, this region experiences low freshwater input and a high presence of seawater, which may contribute to the low DO concentration.
+The highest DO value was recorded during postmonsoon season in February, at IM.
+This elevated dissolved oxygen level can be attributed to the influx of oxygen-rich freshwater as the estuary extends deep upstream into the river.
+Our result is resemblance with similar studies like Govindsamy et al. (2000), Saravanakumar et al. (2008), Jayasingam et al. (2015).